 Seating arrangements will be determined by the Executive Council and will be posted outside of the King Willem-Alexander Theatre.
-Each State Party delegation will be provided with four seats (two at a table).

 Simultaneous interpretation into the six official languages of the OPCW (Arabic, Chinese, English, French, Russian, and Spanish) will be provided at plenary meetings and meetings of the Committee of the Whole.

 Statements may be delivered in any language.
 When a statement is delivered in a language that is not an official language of the OPCW, an interpretation into one of the six official languages must be provided in advance to the Language Services Branch in order to facilitate the necessary technical and logistical arrangements.

 Requests for inclusion on the list of speakers in the General Debate can be made from Monday, 16 November 2020 to the Secretariat for the Policy-Making Organs indicating the preferred date and time.